 - the option exercise price must be at least 110% of the fair market value of the stock subject to the option on the date of grant; and - the term of any ISO must not exceed five years from the date of grant.

-The aggregate maximum number of shares of common stock that may be issued pursuant to the exercise of ISOs will be 28 million under the Amended 2010 Plan.
-In addition, no employee may be granted options, stock appreciation rights, or other stock awards under the Amended 2010 Plan covering more than two million shares of our common stock in any calendar year.
+The aggregate maximum number of shares of common stock that may be issued pursuant to the exercise of ISOs will be 34,000,000 under the Amended 2010 Plan.

 Restricted Stock Awards